markdoc-garden/svelte-renderer/.github/contributing.md

 At it's core, every little change - regardless of how big or small it is, should follow the pattern of **one issue, one branch, and one pull request**.
 The main aim is that at any time down-the-line you can traverse your way from a piece of code via changesets to a commit on a pull request, and issue explaining the motivations behind it.
 We use changesets to facilitate this process.

 To start working, initiate an issue.
 This helps for a flow of ideas to pass between people on any matter, regardless of how minor it is, or if you have a solution ready.
-Follow it up with an appropirately named branch, according to [the branch conventions](#branch-conventions).
-Once you are done, create a changeset to describe your changes, if it is a patch, minor or major change, with the `package:change` command, regardless of where you've made the changes.
+Follow it up with a branch named appropriately according to [the branch conventions](#branch-conventions).
+Once you are done, create a changeset to describe your changes.
+If it is a patch, minor or major change, with the `package:change` command, regardless of where you've made the changes.
 You do not need to create one if it's about the app itself.

 Once you are done, open a pull request to the `dev` branch, not to `main` ([branch conventions strike again](#branch-conventions)) - and your code will be up for review.
 Once it gets satisfactorily reviewed, it can be merged. **However**, in the case of it being a part of a feature chain, or a singular planned bump - it gets merged to an integration branch which is later merged to `dev`.